-(4) the amount billed by the billing provider.
+(4) the amount billed by the provider.

-(c) Notwithstanding the provisions of the Regulations of Connecticut State Agencies or any provisions of the department's Medical Services Policy, the department shall not pay any billing provider under sections 17b-262-337 to 17b-262-349, inclusive, of the Regulations of Connecticut State Agencies for a client seen at a freestanding clinic enrolled in Medicaid.
-Only the clinic may bill for such services, except that (1) a provider may bill for covered services for a client seen at an outpatient dialysis clinic or at an outpatient surgical facility and (2) a billing provider enrolled with Medicaid at a location separate from the clinic may bill the department for clients seen at the separate practice location.
+(c) Notwithstanding the provisions of the regulations of connecticut state agencies or any provisions of the department's Medical Services Policy, the department shall not pay any provider under sections 17b-262-337 through 17b-262-349, inclusive, of the Regulations of Connecticut State Agencies for a client seen at a freestanding clinic enrolled in Medicaid.
+Only the clinic may bill for such services.
+As an exception to the foregoing, a provider may bill for covered services for a client seen at an outpatient dialysis clinic or at an outpatient surgical facility.
+A provider who is enrolled with medicaid at a location separate from the clinic may bill the department for clients seen at the separate practice location.

-(d) The department shall not pay interns or residents for their services, nor shall the department pay for assistant surgeons in general hospitals or chronic disease hospitals staffed by interns and residents, unless the procedure is sufficiently complicated that it is medically necessary for a full surgeon to act as an assistant, such as for open heart surgery.
-If the resident or intern performs the surgery and the supervising surgeon assists, the department shall pay only the assistant's fee to the surgeon and shall not pay the regular surgical fee.
+(d) The department shall not pay interns or residents for their services nor shall the department pay for assistant surgeons in general or chronic disease hospitals staffed by interns and residents, unless the procedure is significantly complicated, open heart surgery for example, so as to justify a full surgeon acting as an assistant.
+If the surgery is performed by a resident or intern and the supervising surgeon assists, only the assistant's fee shall be paid to the surgeon.
+The regular surgical fee shall not be paid.

-(e) If a resident or intern performs the surgery and the supervising surgeon is not present while the procedure is performed, the department shall not pay any fee to the surgeon even if the surgeon was on call during the surgery.
+(e) If a resident or intern performs the surgery and the supervising surgeon is not present while the procedure is performed, no fee shall be paid to the surgeon even when the surgeon is on call.